PitangaVigand/lunabot/README.md

 	#Daily print of amount coin

-#### Next features :
+## Next features :
 	#Telegram bot
 	#run in the background
 	#Dashboard HTML

-#### Backlog of features:
+### Backlog of features:
 	#Commit every time we've taken screenshot of the day
 	#Interface
 	#Read daily coin

-### How to run:
+## How to run:
-1º - Take print of your 15 characters and save on "imgs/characters"
+'''
-named as you order strategy between 0-14.
+ Take print of your 15 characters and save on "imgs/characters" named as you order strategy between 0-14.
-3º - Install requirements
+ Install requirements
-2º - run "tools\run_bot.py"
+ run "tools\run_bot.py"

- increase
+'''